esphome/esphome-docs/components/opentherm.rst

       ch_enable: true
       dhw_enable: true

-This can be used to set the value without the need for a switch if you'd never want to toggle it after the initial configuration.
+This is useful when you'd never want to toggle it after the initial configuration.

-The default values for these configuration options are listed below.
+The default values for these configuration variables are listed below.

-For enabling of central heating and cooling, the enable-flag is only sent to the boiler if the following conditions are met:
+To enable central heating and cooling, the flag is only sent to the boiler if the following conditions are met:

 - the flag is set to true in the hub configuration,
-- the switch is on, if it is configured,
+- the switch is on (if configured),
-- the setpoint or cooling control value is not 0, if it is configured.
+- the setpoint or cooling control value is not 0 (if configured)

 For domestic hot water and outside temperature compensation, only the first two conditions are necessary.

 The last point ensures that central heating is not enabled if no heating is requested as indicated by a setpoint of 0.
-If you use a number as the setpoint input and use a minimum value higher than 0, you NEED to use the ch_enable switch to turn off your central heating.
-In that case the flag will be set to true in the hub configuration, and setpoint is always larger than 0, so including a switch is the only way you can turn off central heating.
+If you use a number as the setpoint input and use a minimum value higher than 0, you **must** use the ``ch_enable`` switch to turn off your central heating.
+In such a case, the flag will be set to true in the hub configuration and the setpoint is always larger than 0, so including a switch is the only way you can turn off central heating.
 (This also holds for cooling and CH2.)

-The following switches are available:

-- ``ch_enable``: Central Heating enabled
-- ``dhw_enable``: Domestic Hot Water enabled
-- ``cooling_enable``: Cooling enabled
-- ``otc_active``: Outside temperature compensation active
-- ``ch2_active``: Central Heating 2 active

 Binary sensor
 *************